aliabdi064/markeing_economteric_poroject/README.md

 *   **Explore Interaction Terms:** The current model assumes that the effect of each advertising channel is independent.
 It would be worthwhile to explore interaction terms (e.g., the combined effect of TV and Radio advertising) to see if they improve the model.
 *   **Consider Non-linear Models:** The relationship between advertising spend and sales might not be perfectly linear.
 Exploring non-linear models could potentially yield a more accurate model.
-*   **Run Controlled Experiments:** To get a better understanding of the causal impact of advertising on sales, the company should consider running controlled experiments (e.g., A/B tests) in the future.
+*   **Run Controlled Experiments:** To get a better understanding of the causal impact of advertising on sales, the company should consider running controlled experiments (e.g., A/B tests) in the future.ture.